HMS Hermes (R12)

-HMS Hermes was a conventional British aircraft carrier and the last of the Centaur class.
+HMS Hermes was a conventional British light aircraft carrier and the last of the Centaur class.

 Hermes was in service with the Royal Navy from 1959 until 1984, and she served as the flagship of the British forces during the 1982 Falklands War.

 After being sold to India in 1986, the vessel was recommissioned and remained in service with the Indian Navy as INS Viraat until 2017.

 Construction and modifications

 The ship was laid down by Vickers-Armstrong at Barrow-in-Furness during World War II as HMS Elephant.
 Construction was suspended in 1945 but work was resumed in 1952 to clear the slipway and the hull was launched on 16 February 1953.
-The vessel remained unfinished until 1957, when she entered service on 18 November 1959 as HMS Hermes after extensive modifications which included installation of a massive Type 984 'searchlight' 3D radar, a fully angled deck with a deck-edge lift, and steam catapults.
+The vessel remained unfinished until 1957; then she entered service on 18 November 1959 as HMS Hermes after extensive modifications which included installation of a massive Type 984 'searchlight' 3D radar, a fully angled deck with a deck-edge lift, and steam catapults.
 With these changes she more resembled the reconstructed aircraft carrier Victorious than the other three ships in the class.

 Hermes initially operated Supermarine Scimitar, de Havilland Sea Vixen, and Fairey Gannet fixed-wing aircraft, together with Westland Whirlwind helicopters.